avaranovich/webcourse/deck/slides/css.md

 !SLIDE
 # Cascading Style Shets (CSS)

-!SLIDE left
-## Objectives
-* Learn basic principles of CSS
-* Learn how to use CSS for layouts
-* Learn what's new in CSS3

 !SLIDE
 ## What is CSS?
 * ### Cascading Style Sheets (CSS) is a language for specifying how **documents** are presented to users.
 * ### A **document** is a collection of information that is structured using a markup language.

+!SLIDE left
+* Provides a powerful and flexible way to control the details of web documents.
+* HTML is more concerned about the content, CSS is used to impose a particular style on the document.
+* Named cascading style sheets because they can be defined at three different levels to specify the style of a document.
+Inline, document level, external.

 !SLIDE
 ## CSS Rules